 Ofgem set the upper price limit for our Standard and Energy Assist tariffs (known as a cap) and have also introduced changes to how suppliers can apply Direct Debit discounts*.
-These discounts will no longer be a fixed fee and will be a unique amount depending on where you live, your meter type and how much energy you use.
+These discounts are no longer a fixed fee and are a unique amount depending on where you live, your meter type and how much energy you use.
 The changes could affect what you pay.
 Understandably, you may have questions about this and so below are the answers to the most commonly asked questions.

 Frequently asked questions